t-rekttt/invisible_message/README.md

 - Easy to use
 - Sent messages remain fully invisible when you turn off the tool, fully invisible on mobile devices
 - v0.8: Now with inline hidden messages
+- v0.10: Now you can put hidden text between other visible texts.
+Syntax changed to: `> text <`

 ## How to use
 - Install [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo)